Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 "Why do you not know how to interpret the present time?
 Why do you not judge for yourselves what is right?"

-The II Vatican Council, in the Constitution Gaudium et spes (n.
-4), updates today's Gospel: “The Church has always had the duty of scrutinizing the signs of the times and of interpreting them in the light of the Gospel (…).
+The Second Vatican Council, in the Constitution Gaudium et Spes (no. 4), brings today’s Gospel into our own era: “The Church has always had the duty of scrutinizing the signs of the times and of interpreting them in the light of the Gospel (…).
 We must therefore recognize and understand the world in which we live, its explanations, its longings, and its often dramatic characteristics.”

 Thoughts on Today's Gospel